 One of the most important doors in a building is often the most overlooked - until an emergency occurs, that is.
 Look around you – do you know where the nearest exit doors are located?

-Don’t get stuck looking for the nearest exit – be prepared when the lights go out with lighted exit signs .
-When people need to quickly exit your building, ensure they can recognize all means of egress, the routes are free and clear of debris, and the exit doors are unlocked so others can safely leave the building.
+Don’t get stuck looking for the nearest exit – be prepared when the lights go out with lighted exit signs.
+When people need to quickly exit your building, ensure they can recognize all means of egress.
+Keep all exit routes free from debris, and never lock the exit door so others can safely leave the building.

 OSHA requires that all line-of-sight exit signs be clearly visible and use plainly legible letters.